 Motorcycles are also a form of transportation which makes them a common thing that people have.
 So what if you have an old motorcycle that you don’t know what to do with?

 It is not the same as a car, but it still has spare parts, so will motorcycle wreckers accept it?
 Or does it need to be disposed of in some other way?

-In this article I will explain the whole thing.
-Before I do so, please know we are a car wrecker based out of Manurewa, Auckland offering car wrecking services to Auckland region.
-So if you need parts or need car wrecking service we are you go to team.
+In this article, I will explain the whole thing.
+Before I do so, please know we are a car wrecker based out of Manurewa, Auckland offering car wrecking services to the Auckland region.
+So if you need parts or need car wrecking service we are your go-to team.

 Are there Motorcycle wreckers?

 The short answer is yes, there are motorcycle wreckers in New Zealand.
 The long answer is there are not many specialised motorcycle wreckers around.